Deep Template-based Object Instance Detection: Network architecture

-It has been widely studied that using a pretrained backbone provides better features initialization~\cite{pan2009survey}.
+\paragraph{Object attention branch (OAB).} It has been widely studied that using a pretrained backbone provides better features initialization~\cite{pan2009survey}.
 For a task related to template matching, this however limits the feature extraction process to be generic and not specialized early on to a particular instance (e.g. it is not necessary to have a high activation on blue objects if we are looking for a red object.).
 Thus, a specialized branch named ``Object Attention Branch'' (OAB) guides the low-level feature extraction of the backbone network by injecting high-level information pertaining to the object of interest.
 The output of the OAB can be seen as tunable filters, which are correlated with the feature map of the first layer of the backbone network.
-The correlation is done within a residual block, similarly to what is done in Residual Networks~\cite{he2016deep}.
-Our ablation study in sec.~\ref{sec:ablation_network} demonstrate that these tunable filters are instrumental in conferring to a fixed backbone the ability to generalize to objects not seen during training.
+The correlation is done within a residual block, similarly to \cite{he2016deep}.
+The ablation study in sec.~\ref{sec:ablation_network} demonstrates that these tunable filters are instrumental in conferring to a fixed backbone the ability to generalize to objects not seen during training.

 The OAB network is a SqueezeNet~\cite{iandola2016squeezenet} pretrained on ImageNet, selected for its relatively small memory footprint and good performance.
 In order to receive a four-channel input (RGB and binary mask), an extra channel is added to the first convolution layer.
 The pretrained weights for the first three channels are kept and the weights of the fourth channel are initialized by the Kaiming method~\cite{he2015delving}.
 During training, a different pose of the target object is sampled at each iteration.
 For testing, a random pose is sampled once and used on all test images.